|

 The selected variety (Sue Mountjoy which has a good record for producing

-winning offspring), is to be grown under a tunnel cover in one location and in
+winning offspring), is to be grown under a tunnel cover in one location and in the

 open in another location.
 Although the locations were not far apart the insect